 Switzerland is a country of breathtaking scenery and epic natural beauty.
 Home to some of the most beautiful towns and villages in Europe, Swiss towns are the very definition of postcard-perfect.
 Being landlocked by four other countries, Switzerland’s towns offer a compelling mix of cultural diversity and influence.

 With a storybook quality, it’s easy to feel lost in time when exploring the prettiest towns in Switzerland.
-From snow-capped mountains and pristine lakes to flower meadows and fairytale castles, it is a true bucket list destination.
-Here are 21 fairytale towns in Switzerland to discover on your next trip to this picturesque country.
+From snow-capped mountains and pristine lakes to flower meadows and fairytale castles, there is so much to discover on your next Switzerland trip.
+Here are 21 fairytale towns in Switzerland to add to your Europe bucket list for when you visit this picturesque country.

 Located in the heart of the Swiss Alps, Andermatt is a rustic, traditional ski village that encompasses the authentic alpine lifestyle.
 It’s a great destination for outdoor sports, especially in the winter.
 From winter hiking and cross-country skiing to snowshoeing and ice skating.